Manual of Me

 • Long-term partnerships: I favour ongoing engagements over short-term contracts.
 This allows me to understand the nuances of your context, build trust, and contribute more effectively over time.

-• Focused project load: I work on a small number of significant projects simultaneously.
-This means I can be more available to each partner and maintain high-quality work.
+• Focused project load: I work on a small number of significant projects at a time.
+This means I can be more accessible to each partner and maintain high-quality work.

-• Neurodiversity-informed approach: As someone with Autism and ADHD (AuDHD), I work best when I can focus deeply on a few projects at a time.
-This allows me to recognise patterns and bring new perspective.
+• Neurodiversity-affirming: As someone with Autism and ADHD (AuDHD), I work best with focused projects and dedicated blocks of time.
+This allows me to recognise patterns and bring new perspectives.

-• Focus on Australia: While I'm open to remote and international work, my primary focus is within Australia.
-This reflects my commitment to addressing the legacy of settler-colonialism and contributing to better outcomes for all Australians.
+• Focus on Australia: While I'm open to international work, my primary focus is within Australia, particularly the Northern Territory and northern Australia.
+This is my home, and I want to contribute locally and be accountable to the region I live in.

 Who I work with

-I'm selective about partnerships, preferring to collaborate with people and organisations who value deep, meaningful engagement and are ready to challenge conventional approaches.
+I'm selective about partnerships; I prefer to work with people and organisations who value long-term engagement and are open to challenging conventional approaches.

 My ideal collaborators:

-• Care about purpose and process as well as outcomes
+• Care about the process as well as outcomes

 • Are open to self-reflection and reconsidering their current practices